Meadowlarke/Bibliography/Bibliography.md

 13: Eileen Southern.

-15: #Z: Southern was primarily interseted in historical musicology, and avoided studying jazz which she said was for future scholars to analyze.
+15: Southern was primarily interseted in historical musicology, and avoided studying jazz which she said was for future scholars to analyze.

 15: LeRoi Jone's (Later known as Amiri Bakara) _Blues People_ (1963).